Preston, Lancashire: Retail

-Also in the city centre is the Miller Arcade, a specialist shopping centre in a listed building (which formerly included public baths), is situated off Fishergate near the Harris Museum.
+Also in the city centre is the Miller Arcade, a specialist shopping centre in a listed building (which formerly included a Victorian Turkish baths), is situated off Fishergate near the Harris Museum.

-The first Kentucky Fried Chicken (KFC) outlet in the UK was opened on Fishergate in 1965.
+The first KFC outlet in the UK was opened on Fishergate in 1965.
+The Flag Market is the home of fast food provider Spud Bros.
+They are based at the Hot Potato Tram which has been serving up baked potatoes and parched peas to Preston visitors since 1955.

 A number of large retail shopping centres can be found in Preston's suburbs and surrounding towns, including:

-Capitol Centre Retail Park on the A6 London Road to the south of the city at Walton-le-Dale.
-The centre has over 20 major stores including Boots, Carphone Warehouse, Curry's-PC World, Gap Outlet, Next and TK Maxx, and various fast-food restaurants including McDonalds, Starbucks and Subway.
-There is also a Vue Cinema, and Tesco and Waitrose supermarkets.
-Free car parking is provided along with a bus interchange.